maxmolander/MusicTheoryIdea1/README.md

-"perform" and sequence multiple chords in different ways such as holding a chord, playing it on and off, arpeggiating through the individual notes
+"perform" and sequence multiple chords in different ways such as holding a chord, playing it on and off, or arpeggiating up through the notes